jsiek/deduce/README.md

-See the web page for Deduce:
+The web page for Deduce is at the following link:

 [https://jsiek.github.io/deduce/](https://jsiek.github.io/deduce/)

+The directory structure:
+* `/doc` Documentation for Deduce
+* `/test` Deduce files used for testing Deduce.
+*